From fleece to yarn, and onto Nalbinding, making textiles with one big needle.

-Arrive at 9.30am for this course in drop spinning and nalbinding, for a 10am start.
+Arrive at 9.00am for this course in drop spinning and nalbinding.
 The course will end at 6pm.

 On arrival you’ll be welcomed with a hot drink and an opportunity to explore the site, as well as meet your fellow participants and course leaders.

-Visit our the museum to see the Crannog textile and ancient drop spindles, and textile related objects.
+Visit our the museum to see our crannog textile artefacts.

 Then, in the workshop area, start to make your own drop spindle using traditional methods and tools.